Costa Rica Itinerary 3 Weeks in Paradise

 However, in our experience, it is usually not torrential downpours.
 It is usually just an ongoing mist.

-Go fishing: Last time we were here Thomas was on a serious mission to fly fish some trout.
-We talked to some locals and they told us that it is technically illegal to fish the trout in the Savegre River.
+Last time we were here Thomas was on a serious mission to fly fish some trout.
+We talked to some locals and they told us that it is technically illegal to go trout fishing in the Savegre River.

 However, you can visit Los Cataratas Lodge and fish in their small stocked pond.
 They will then cook up the trout for you with some side dishes.